 There is also a vending machine on the train where you can buy snacks and drinks – it only accepts cash.

 You can buy tickets online however need to register an account with Georgian Railways which can be problematic for international travellers.
-Alternatively, you can head to Station Square (this is also where the Tbilisi to Baku or Yerevan train departs) a couple of days before departure and buy tickets from an attendant.
+Alternatively, you can head to Station Square a couple of days before departure and buy tickets from an attendant.

-A great way to travel around Georgia is to rent a car and with the roads from Tbilisi to Batumi being in good condition, driving is an excellent option.
+A great way to travel around Georgia is to rent a car and with the roads to Batumi being in decent condition, driving is an excellent option.

 The distance between the two cities is around 380 kilometres with the drive taking just under 6 hours.
 However, having your own transport gives you the ultimate flexibility to spend a night or two in some of the cities along the way.

-If you are travelling with some friends or want the flexibility to stop at a couple of places along the way then a taxi from Tbilisi to Batumi could be a good option.
-For a direct transfer, I would expect to pay at least 300-350GEL for a taxi though it’s always possible to negotiate in Georgia.
-You can pre-book drivers here.
+If you are travelling with some friends or want the flexibility to stop at a couple of places along the way then a taxi could be a good option.
+You can pre-book drivers here to ensure you get a reasonable price.

 If you want to include some stops on your way then places like Mtskheta, Gori or Kutaisi (though Kutaisi really deserves more time than a brief stop!) make the most sense.